 - The project also has a historical inferred resource of 171,000 tons at grades of 0.91 percent nickel and 0.06 percent copper.

-- The geology found in Shaw Dome has a strong resemblance to Western Australia’s Kambalda Dome that produced ~51Mt from 1968 to 2020.
+- The geology found in Shaw Dome has a strong resemblance to Western Australia’s Kambalda Dome which produced ~51Mt from 1968 to 2020.

-- Inguagrual drill program at the Langmuir Nickel Project produced Extremely high-grade nickel associated with W4 Zone including 8.66 percent Ni over 1.11 metres in hole EV21-01
+- The inaugural drill program at the Langmuir Nickel Project produced Extremely high-grade nickel associated with W4 Zone including 8.66 percent Ni over 1.11 metres in hole EV21-01

 The Langmuir Nickel project is a prospective and high-grade nickel located in the Shaw Dome in Ontario, Canada.
 The project is located approximately twenty five kilometers from Timmins, an established mining camp with clean hydroelectric power.
 The property spans 9,100 hectares, including 30 kilometers of identified strike length.
 The Langmuir Nickel project has access to power lines and a road with proximity to multiple nickel end-users, including Tesla (NASDAQ:TSLA), Detroit peers, NIO Inc. (NYSE:NIO), SBE Canada Ltd. and Rivian Automotive Inc. (NASDAQ:RIVN).

 EV Nickel released assay results from its initial drilling program in December 2021, and plans for 2022 include continuing drilling, conducting metallurgical testing and identifying a resource.

 Historical mineral resources for the Langmuir Nickel Property: